ZeroMe1a/repplus/README.md

 First off, you have to have python installed, after that, install the latest version of the [chrome-driver](https://chromedriver.chromium.org/home) unzip the file, put it where you want (just remember the directory, we will need that later), now you'll need to add the chrome-driver to your PATH.
 # Installation
 ## Windows Users:
-Install [chrome-driver](https://chromedriver.chromium.org/home) and
-follow [this](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) tutorial to modify the PATH | add the chrome-driver to USER & SYSTEM PATH!
+make sure to install the requirements with: `pip install -r requirements.txt` Install [chrome-driver](https://chromedriver.chromium.org/home) and follow [this](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) tutorial to modify the PATH | add the chrome-driver to USER & SYSTEM PATH!
 ## Linux Users:
-Install [chrome-driver](https://chromedriver.chromium.org/home) and
-add chrome-driver to your path: `export PATH=$PATH:/path/to/driver/chrome-driver`
+make sure to install the requirements with: `pip install -r requirements.txt` Install [chrome-driver](https://chromedriver.chromium.org/home) and add chrome-driver to your path: `export PATH=$PATH:/path/to/driver/chrome-driver`